 Reduced grip strength is a known indicator of weakness for seniors.

-If you research grip strength testing for seniors, you will find there are many common diagnoses that may correlate with grip strength testing as indicators of fall risk, fracture risk, mortality, etc. Grip strength can be an indicator of overall strength and wellness, fitness and health, for seniors.
-I love that grip strength testing is an easy way to add objective data for a more thorough patient assessment.
+If you research grip strength testing for seniors, you will find there are many common diagnoses that may correlate with grip strength testing as indicators of fall risk, fracture risk, mortality, etc. Therefore, grip strength can be an indicator of overall strength and wellness, fitness and health, for seniors.
+Grip strength testing is a relatively safe and quick ability to assess.
+Likewise, I love that grip strength testing is an easy way to demonstrate weakness or improvement, and add objective data to a patient assessment.

-The strength of a healthy grip is also important for functional activities, and to help seniors remain independent.
-We utilize our gripping ability frequently throughout the day, for a variety of self care and activities of daily living: opening medication bottles, opening jars of food, toothpaste caps, shampoo bottles, dishes, cleaning, dressing….
-Although many items are available to accommodate pain and weakness (and we should use them when needed, to protect our joints), it is always beneficial to use our own muscles as much as possible, to maintain or even continue to build strength.
+The strength of a healthy grip is also important for performing functional activities, and to help seniors remain independent.
+We utilize our gripping ability frequently throughout the day, for a variety of self care and activities of daily living.
+Opening medication bottles, jars of food, toothpaste caps, shampoo bottles, lifting dishes, cleaning, and dressing are all things we take for granted that require gripping strength.
+Although many items are available to accommodate pain and weakness (and we should use them when needed, to protect our joints), it is always beneficial to use our own muscles as much as possible.
+Keeping our grip strong and healthy will help us keep our independence, and maintain or even build greater strength.

 Occupational Therapists are vital to help patients improve safety through education and exercise.